Poverty and deprivation

 Deprivation and poverty in Bradford District

-The most recent edition of the English Indices of Deprivation was published in 2019.
-The indices include the Index of Multiple Deprivation (IMD) 2019.
+The most recent edition of the English Indices of Deprivation was published on 30th October 2025.
+The indices include the Index of Multiple Deprivation (IMD) 2025.

-Bradford District is ranked 5th most income deprived and 6th most employment deprived local authority in England.
+Bradford District is the 12th most deprived local authority in England and is ranked 4th most income deprived and 5th most employment deprived.

 How the indices are calculated